When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 Type of car: high-value cars are typically not eligible for MBI, but you can get extended warranty coverage for such cars.

 Age of vehicle: some very old cars may not be eligible for either of these policies.
-The conditions for old vehicles vary by companies.
+The conditions for old vehicles vary by company.

 Deductibles: extended warranty issuers, at most, offer $100 deductible, but MBI attracts a somewhat static $250 deductible.